 If you are able to engage your customers and open up a dialogue with them then you are much more likely to build loyalty.
 You will also encourage them to recommend your business to others.
-Some businesses choose to get the support of an influencer marketing agency to help with this process.
+Some businesses choose to get the support of an to help with this process.
 Social media is a great way to interact with customers.
 If you can implore them to help your business out by writing reviews or referring others, this can only be a good thing.

 Content Shared by Other People